Saturday, March 14, 2026

 Written several years ago, but not published until today.

-Having finished my reading of the Bible (all of it), the time has come to once again attempt to I have come to believe that religion is man-made, humans' search for meaning about the deepest questions.
-Where do we come from, and where do we go when we die?
-Are we alone, or is there a higher power that is somehow in charge?
+Having finished my reading of the Bible (all of it), I have come to believe that religion is man-made.
+It has evolved from humanity's attempt to answer the deepest questions.
+Is there a higher power that is somehow in charge?
 How did all this come to be?
 Was the universe created, or was it always thus?
 If created, what came before?
 What created the creator?

 The Covid Diary